 As the northern gray wolf made great strides toward reestablishing itself, its smaller cousin, the Mexican gray wolf (Canis lupus baileyi) faced oblivion.
 Smaller than the typical gray wolf, the Mexican gray is usually sandy or tawny colored, and lives in smaller packs better adapted to high desert environments.
 This species had already been extinct in the American Southwest by 1970, and the last few in Mexico were under serious attack.
 The year 1980 marked its complete extinction in the wild.
 However, due to pressure from the ESA, the last seven wild individuals were captured and placed in a captive-breeding program.
 Through a breeding registry, biologists hoped to preserve the genetic diversity of the animal and save this unique subspecies.

 The Red Wolf

-In the American Southwest, the red wolf (Canis rufus) was also faced with dire prospects for survival.
+In the American Southeast, the red wolf (Canis rufus) was also faced with dire prospects for survival.
 The red wolf is a completely different species from the gray wolf, and the only distinctly American wolf.
 It is smaller, with reddish and brown coloration, and almost has the appearance of a wolf-coyote cross.
 In historic times, the red wolf lived across the East Coast and Southeastern seaboard.
 However, like the gray, the red wolf was hunted to extinction throughout its range.
 By 1980, red wolves survived only in captivity, their breeding highly regulated in order to preserve precious genetic diversity.

 Yellowstone and Other Reintroduction Programs

 The watershed moment in wolf policy and recovery over the past century was undoubtedly the reintroduction of wolves to Yellowstone National Park and Idaho in 1995.
 After years of political battles and grassroots efforts to win support from local ranchers, the U.S. Fish and Wildlife Service brought wild gray wolves from Canada to Yellowstone and the Frank Church Wilderness of Idaho.

 The reintroduced wolves in Idaho were “hard released” directly into their potential habitat from their transportation crates.
 One female wolf traveled over 60 miles in the first day looking for her Canadian homeland.
 In cooperation with the U.S. government, the Nez Perce Nation took over the reintroduction effort of wolves that roamed into their tribal lands.